kodecocodes/sabb-materials/README.md

-# BOOK: Materials
+# Swift Apprentice: Beyond the Basics: Materials

-> __TODO:__ Create a new repo from this template, create the requisite editions/x.x branch, add the book team with Write access, and update references in this readme as appropriate.

-This repo contains all the downloadable materials and projects associated with the **[BOOK](https://www.kodeco.com/books)** from [kodeco.com](https://www.kodeco.com).
+This repo contains all the downloadable materials and projects associated with the **[Swift Apprentice: Beyond the Basics](https://www.kodeco.com/books)** from [kodeco.com](https://www.kodeco.com).

 Each edition has its own branch, named `editions/[EDITION]`.
 The default branch for this repo is for the most recent edition.